 Tourism in China is growing at an astounding rate and the Forbidden City is its most popular attraction, seeing 15 million visitors per year.
 Large crowds and long waiting times are commonplace here.
 The busiest periods are between March and June, and August to November.

 Patience and a pair of comfy shoes are the order of the day here.
-Due to the sheer numbers of people passing by, it's handy tuning into your peripheral vision and thinking on your feet.
-A wide-angle lens will be a useful tool due to the sheer size of the Forbidden City.
+Due to the sheer number of bodies passing through, it's handy to tune into your peripheral vision and think on your feet.
+A wide-angle lens will also be useful due to the sheer size of the Forbidden City.

 The main entrance gate at the Tiananmen Square side is a popular shot.
 Here iconic Chinese guards are watched over by a huge portrait of Chairman Mao, leaving no one in doubt as to its location.

 Once inside, popular spots include the Gate of Supreme Harmony, Hall of Central Harmony and the Palace of Heavenly Purity.
-Additionally the Imperial Garden with its tapestry of trees and pathways.
+Additionally, the Imperial Garden with its tapestry of trees and pathways are worthwhile lens fodder.

 After a day of that lot, you'll probably want to visit the Hall of Mental Cultivation, for some mental cultivation.

 - The entire city of Beijing is a series of concentric circles around the Forbidden City

 - It is said to contain 9,999 rooms (the number 9 in China represents longevity), but in fact, there are only 8,707

 - The complex is so vast that it takes workmen ten years to complete the maintenance on all the buildings.
 When they're finished, they start again

 - All the buildings face south following Feng Shui principles; to absorb energy from the male yang forces in the south.